 Banking & Finance

-BaaS, Embedded Finance, and Open Banking models: what’s the difference?
+BaaS, Embedded Finance, and Open Banking: what’s the difference?

 Young woman depositing check by phone in the cafe BaaS, Embedded Finance, and Open Banking models: what’s the difference?

-BaaS (Banking as a Service), Embedded Finance, and Open Banking are related concepts, but they are not the same thing.
-Here is a look at definitions for each of them, how they are interrelated, and why Open Banking ultimately helps all three models.
-I’ll also share recommendations for what you can do now to prepare for upcoming CFPB 2024 North American regulation that will impact the way financial institutions handle data within these models.
+Open Banking, BaaS (banking as a service), and embedded finance are related concepts, but they are not the same thing.
+Here is a look at definitions for each of them, how they are interrelated, and why open banking provides the digital foundation for the other two models.

 What is Open Banking?